warncke/immutable-ai/README.md

 The session for the instance can be access via `ai.session`.

+## Accessing module data

+    ai.module.foo.data = {}

+    var foo = ai.module.foo.data

+The data for any module can be accessed from the ai instance via the module name.

+## Accessing module data in method call

+    ImmutableCore.method('fooModule.foo', function (args) {
+        // set data for fooModule
+        this.data = {foo: true}
+        // get data for fooModule
+        var foo = this.data.foo
+    })

+In the context of a method the module data for the module that the method belongs to can be accessed via `this.data`.

 ## Invalid calling patterns

     // create a new ImmutableAI instance